If you have questions about your risk level with Crohn's or Colitis and what precautions you should take as a result, see our information on risk.

 - The development of antibodies in people with Crohn’s and Colitis – in those infected with the coronavirus or in response to the vaccine.

-This year, more people across the UK will be offered the flu vaccine - including those who are on the shielding list, or live with someone who is.
+This year, more people across the UK will be offered the flu vaccine - including those who are clinically extremely vulnerable, or live with someone who is.
 Find out more in our information on the flu vaccine.

 If you take a medicine that weakens your immune system, like a biologic or immunosuppressant, you should have the annual flu vaccine to reduce your risk of complications - so you should speak to your doctor about whether you may be eligible to have the vaccine for free.
 You may find our open letter to vaccine providers explaining who with Crohn's or Colitis is eligible for the free flu vaccine helpful.